At the heart of Creake Abbey lie the remains the monastic ruins managed by Historic England.

-On the 1st Saturday of each month (excluding January) Creake Abbey hosts an award winning farmers’ market.
-50+ stall holders come with fresh local meat including rare breed pork, grass-fed Aberdeen Angus beef, chickens reared with no medicines or growth promoters, fresh vegetables, fruit and flowers in season, cheeses, cakes, tartes (savoury and sweet), pies, fudge, artisan breads, pickles, rapeseed oil, vinegars, preserves, local ales, juices and plants.
-A number of exceptional pre-prepared dishes are on sale all made with local ingredients (and some exotic spices!).
-The markets are offer inside space in two old brick and flint barns and outside stalls by a picturesque pond.
-At times there is live music and cookery theatre demonstrations during the year.
-The ethos at Creake Abbey is to offer support for farmers and education for visitors while also offering fun and seriously good local food.
+On the 1st Saturday of each month (excluding January) Creake Abbey hosts an award-winning farmers’ market.
+60 stall holders come with fresh local meat including grass-fed beef, lamb, turkey and venison, fresh vegetables, fruit and flowers in season, cakes, tartes (savoury and sweet), pies, fudge, artisan breads, pickles, rapeseed oil, vinegars, preserves, local ales, juices and plants.
+A number of exceptional pre-prepared dishes are on sale all made with local ingredients.
+The markets held inside in three old brick and flint barns and outside by a picturesque pond.
+The ethos at Creake Abbey is to offer support for farmers and to educate visitors while also offering fun and seriously good local food.
 The market opens at 9.30am and closes at 1pm.

 Throughout the year Creake Abbey hosts other events including gift fairs, a plant lovers’ day, evening dining in the Café and private events organised by the shops and services in the Courtyard.
 Check the website for full event information.